rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Reusing existing single-entity deletion functions (deleteMovie, deleteSession) in bulk operations ensures consistency
 - Bulk operations should always return detailed results including success/failure status for each entity
 - Implementing bulk operations in the library layer allows for better error handling and logging
+- Refactoring database operations into library functions improves code organization
+- Error handling should be comprehensive and provide meaningful feedback
+- Environment variables should be properly configured for different environments
+- Automatic profile creation should handle both missing tables and missing records
+- Authentication state should be explicitly cleared during logout to prevent stale states
+- Supabase's onAuthStateChange listener helps keep authentication state in sync
+- Console logging at key points in the authentication flow helps identify issues
+- Tracking component lifecycle events helps understand when authentication state changes
+- Checking if database tables exist before querying them prevents errors
+- Tracking the number of fetch attempts helps identify infinite loops
+- When extending or modifying third-party libraries, preserve all original functionality
+- Method-by-method extension is safer than object replacement for third-party libraries
+- Store references to original methods before overriding them to maintain functionality
+- Adding new methods with different names instead of overriding existing ones prevents conflicts
+- Using a non-destructive approach to library extension ensures core functionality remains intact
+- Supabase stores authentication state in localStorage with keys prefixed with 'sb-'
+- Clearing localStorage and sessionStorage can force authentication state reset
+- Multiple fallback strategies for logout ensure users can always sign out
+- Force page reload can help recover from stuck authentication states
+- Wrapping authentication methods with proper error handling prevents unhandled rejections
+- Implementing timeout detection for login attempts helps identify and recover from stuck states
+- Tracking authentication errors in the AuthContext allows for better error reporting and recovery
+- Proper cleanup of auth state change listeners prevents memory leaks and unexpected behavior

+## Authentication Debugging Techniques

+- Adding console logs at key points in the authentication flow helps track state changes
+- Overriding authentication methods with custom implementations provides visibility into the process
+- Creating global debugging functions accessible from the browser console enables manual intervention
+- Adding debug information panels in UI components helps visualize current state
+- Implementing retry functionality allows recovery from temporary failures
+- Emergency logout functions provide a way to break out of stuck states
+- Checking if database tables exist before querying them helps identify schema issues
+- Tracking component lifecycle events helps understand when authentication state changes
+- Adding fallback UI for authentication loading states improves user experience
+- Providing direct navigation options from loading states helps users recover
+- Detailed error logging in catch blocks helps identify the root cause of issues
+- Checking authentication state after logout confirms that the session was properly cleared
+- When adding debugging to third-party libraries, preserve all original functionality
+- Extend methods individually rather than replacing entire objects
+- Store references to original methods before overriding them
+- Add new methods with different names instead of overriding existing ones
+- Implement global emergency functions accessible from the browser console
+- Provide multiple ways to recover from authentication issues
+- Inspect localStorage to identify authentication-related items
+- Clear specific localStorage items to reset authentication state
+- Use force page reload as a last resort to clear memory state
+- Implement aggressive logout strategies that clear all storage
+- Add multiple layers of fallback for critical operations like logout
+- Implementing timeout detection for login attempts helps identify and recover from stuck states
+- Adding emergency reset buttons in the login UI improves user experience during authentication issues
+- Providing debug options in the login UI helps developers troubleshoot authentication issues
+- Wrapping authentication methods with proper error handling prevents unhandled rejections
+- Tracking authentication errors in the AuthContext allows for better error reporting and recovery
+- Using setTimeout to detect potentially stuck operations provides a way to offer recovery options

+## Authentication Storage Management

+- Supabase stores authentication state in localStorage with keys prefixed with 'sb-'
+- Session information may also be stored in sessionStorage
+- Cookies may be used for certain authentication aspects
+- When regular logout fails, clearing these storage mechanisms can force authentication state reset
+- Identifying authentication-related localStorage items by prefix allows targeted clearing
+- Clearing all storage (localStorage, sessionStorage, cookies) provides the most aggressive logout approach
+- Force page reload ensures all memory state is cleared after storage is reset
+- Using window.location.href for navigation during logout bypasses React Router's state management
+- Multiple fallback strategies for logout ensure users can always sign out
+- Implementing storage clearing in multiple components provides redundancy
+- Global emergency functions provide a last resort for authentication reset
+- Implementing timeout detection for login attempts helps identify when authentication is stuck
+- Adding emergency reset buttons that clear storage helps users recover from stuck states
+- Providing debug options in the login UI helps developers troubleshoot authentication issues

+## JavaScript/React Best Practices

+- When extending objects with new functionality, preserve all original methods
+- Use method-by-method extension rather than replacing entire objects
+- Store references to original methods before overriding them
+- Use proper error handling in asynchronous operations
+- Implement comprehensive logging for debugging purposes
+- Add fallback UI for error states to improve user experience
+- Use React hooks effectively for state management and side effects
+- Implement proper cleanup in useEffect hooks to prevent memory leaks
+- Use conditional rendering to handle loading and error states
+- Provide meaningful error messages to users
+- Add retry functionality for critical operations
+- Use React Context API for global state management
+- Implement proper authentication state management
+- Use React Router for navigation and route protection
+- Add debugging tools that can be toggled on/off
+- Follow the principle of least surprise when extending third-party libraries
+- Avoid modifying third-party library objects directly when possible
+- Use composition over inheritance for extending functionality
+- Implement proper error boundaries to prevent application crashes
+- Use try/catch blocks for error handling in async operations
+- Add comprehensive logging for debugging purposes
+- Implement proper cleanup in useEffect hooks to prevent memory leaks
+- Use conditional rendering to handle loading and error states
+- Provide meaningful error messages to users
+- Add retry functionality for critical operations
+- Use React Context API for global state management
+- Implement proper authentication state management
+- Use React Router for navigation and route protection
+- Add new methods with different names instead of overriding existing ones
+- Implement global emergency functions accessible from the browser console
+- Provide multiple ways to recover from stuck states
+- Implement multiple layers of fallback for critical operations
+- Use window.location.href for navigation during critical operations like logout
+- Clear localStorage and sessionStorage to reset application state when needed
+- Force page reload as a last resort to clear memory state
+- Wrap authentication methods with proper error handling to prevent unhandled rejections
+- Implement timeout detection for long-running operations to identify stuck processes
+- Add emergency reset options in the UI to help users recover from stuck states
+- Track errors at the context level to provide better error reporting and recovery
+- Properly clean up event listeners and subscriptions to prevent memory leaks
+- Use setTimeout to detect potentially stuck operations and provide recovery options
+- Provide debug options in the UI to help developers troubleshoot issues

 ## Architecture Insights